ZenghuPKU/cell_spot_finding/cell_spot_find.md

 ## Image naming format

-Folder can be named whatever you want.
-Images in folder should be named as "A1-1_*_ch00.tif" where A1 represents the well name, 1 represents position in a well, ch represents fluo channel.
-**dapi channel** must be named as **ch00**, other two fluo channels should be named as ch01, ch02 in order you want.
+Feel free to name the folder as you please.
+For images within the folder, follow the format "A1-1_*_ch00.tif," where "A1" denotes the well name, "1" indicates the position in the well, and "ch" represents the fluorescence channel.
+The **DAPI** channel must be named "**ch00**," while the other two fluorescence channels should be named "ch01" and "ch02" in your preferred order.

 An example for change name from *C405.tif to *ch00.tif in batches.

 > NOTE: BE CAREFUL!
-This step cannot be undone
+This action is irreversible!

 ```batch
 rename 's/C405.tif$/ch00.tif/' *.tif